18 Best Hanging Flowers for Balconies and Patios

 Botanical Name: Diascia

 This trailing plant dribbles over the edge of containers beautifully.
-Railing planters or hanging baskets, this will look great in all!
+Whether in railing planters or hanging baskets, it will look great in any setting!

 14. Geranium